camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 - Frequency encoding: Map each category to its frequency in the data set.
 For multiple categories with the same frequency we can use a rank operation

 #### One-hot encoding
 Creates a new column for every category.
-Works better with non-tree-based models than with tree-based ones due to the explosion in the number of features
+Works better with non-tree-based models than with tree-based ones due to the explosion in the number of features.

 ## C. Datetime and coordinates